-We have the tools available to end these diseases, and we can do it in our lifetime.
+We have the tools available to defeat the most common neglected tropical diseases (NTDs), and we can do it in our lifetime.
 Unlike many other global health problems we face today, the solution is relatively simple.
-For just 50 cents, we can provide a person with treatment against seven NTDs for an entire year.
+For just 50 cents, we can provide a person with treatment against the most common NTDs for an entire year.

 This innovative approach must serve as a model for solving other global development challenges and will help millions of people build self-sufficiency and overcome the need for aid.

 — Bill Gates in the London Declaration Press Release